This post is also available in: हिन्दी (Hindi)

 Here a defect in the genes leads to a deficiency of the lactase enzyme production in the small intestine.
 This can affect a person in two ways:

-1. Lactase nonpersistence: is the commonest cause of low lactase where the small intestine produces a low level of lactase after 1st year of life.
+1. Lactase nonpersistence: is the commonest cause of Lactose intolerance where the small intestine produces a low level of lactase after 1st year of life.
 In these people, lactase production gradually decrease with age, making digestion of the milk and its products difficult with increasing age.
 The symptoms of lactose intolerance may not appear before late childhood, early or mid-adulthood.

 2. Congenital deficiency of lactase: rarely seen condition where the small intestine produces little or no lactase.
 This condition occurs when both the parents pass the same defected gene to the child.